Forensic audits are inherently complex due to several factors:

 Legal Considerations: Forensic audits must adhere to strict legal protocols to ensure that evidence is admissible in court.
 Auditors must understand relevant laws, regulations, and standards.

-Data Collection and Analysis: Gathering and analyzing data often involves sifting through large volumes of transactions, emails, contracts, and other documentation—sometimes going back years.
+Data Collection and Analysis: Gathering and analyzing data involves sifting through large volumes of transactions, emails, contracts, and other documentation.

 Digital Forensics: Increasingly, forensic audits require expertise in digital forensics to examine electronic records, recover deleted files, and detect cyber fraud.